microsoft/DeepSpeed/docs/azure.md

  * Alternatively you can use the Azure in-browser shell: https://shell.azure.com/

 ## Create an SSH key
-Generate a SSH key that will be used across this tutorial to SSH into your VMs and between Docker containers. `ssh-keygen` is the recommended way of doing this.
+Generate an SSH key that will be used across this tutorial to SSH into your VMs and between Docker containers. `ssh-keygen` is the recommended way of doing this.
 Our scripts assume your key is located inside the same directory as the Azure scripts.